Brian-1150/CRM/README.md

 *Disclaimer* This project is still in the test phase and is not yet available for adding real data.
 You may login:<br />
 username:  BusinessOwner<br />
 password:  Test1!<br />
 But please do not add any sensitive data or any real customer info.
-Feel free to add, edit, and delete.
+Feel free to add, edit, and delete fictional data for testing purposes.

 ## Resources
 In general, this project relied on StackOverflow, Microsoft DOCS, and Google searches for quick references.